 Birthday treats may be brought to school for the student's class.
-In keeping with our Wellness Policy (on file in the school office), consider bringing in healthy treats for the students.
+Birthday treats are limited to individually wrapped, pre-packaged from a store items.
+They include: fruit snacks, Rice Krispie Treats, chips, etc. In keeping with our Wellness Policy, consider bringing in healthy treats for the students.
 Please do not send treats that include peanuts, due to allergies.
 Unacceptable treats will not be distributed and returned.
 Invitations may be distributed at school provided every child in the class receives one and under the discretion of the teacher.